Badou Jack

-Badou Jack is a Swedish professional boxer.
-He has won world titles in three weight classes, including the WBC cruiserweight title since February 2023, the WBC super-middleweight title from 2014 to 2017, and the WBA (Regular) light-heavyweight title in 2017.
-As an amateur, he represented the Gambia at the 2008 Olympics, reaching the first round of the middleweight bracket.
+Badou Jack (born 31 October 1983) is a Swedish professional boxer.
+He has held world titles in three weight classes, including the WBC super-middleweight title from 2015 to 2017, the WBA (Regular) light-heavyweight title in 2017, and the WBC cruiserweight title in 2023.
+As an amateur, he represented Gambia at the 2008 Olympics, reaching the first round of the middleweight bracket.

+Early life

+Jack was raised in Stockholm, where he was influenced by both Swedish culture and his Gambian heritage.
+He developed an interest in various athletic activities during his childhood, participating in several sports.
+However, boxing became his main focus.

 Amateur career

 Jack began his amateur boxing career in 2001 at the age of 18.
 He held a record of 150 wins and 25 losses.
 He won Sweden's national championship five years in a row, 2004–2008, 4 times at middleweight and once at light heavyweight.
 Jack boxed for Djurgårdens IF.

 In 2007, Jack was named the boxer of the year by the Swedish Boxing Federation.
 In his last national championship in 2008 he defeated fellow rising star Erik Skoglund in the finals.
 He represented Sweden at light-heavyweight before changing to Gambia, where he qualified for the 2008 Games.

 At the 2nd AIBA African 2008 Olympic Qualifying Tournament he breezed through the competition to win; the final was a shutout win over DR Congo's Herry Saliku Biembe.

 Jack qualified for the 2008 Olympics for Gambia in the middleweight division, and was the nation's flag bearer at the Opening Ceremonies.
 He lost in the first round to India's Vijender Singh.